 The Forerunner 935 is also an activity tracking, meaning it will count steps, set daily goals similar to a Fitbit.
 It’s got great navigational features.
 The Forerunner 935 sports new training and recovery tools to help you evaluate your workouts and fitness ability.

 Finally, Garmin has added a couple of 3rd party apps to the watch for fun and function.
-For Strava members, you can now view Segments in real time including alerts for segment starts and finishes.
-And for Training Peak customers, you can receive your daily workout directly on the watch!
+For Strava users, activities auto-upload after you sync the watch with Garmin Connect.
+You can also view Segments in real time including alerts for segment starts and finishes.
+And for Training Peak customers, you can receive your daily workout directly on the watch.